 While Texas may be lenient on some drug charges, a drug offense rising to the level of drug trafficking may have extreme penalties.
 The punishments associated with drug trafficking can have a lasting impact on your family, your job, and your future.
 However, each drug trafficking case is individual, with different facts and circumstances.
-Therefore, it is important to speak with an experienced drug trafficking defense attorney in Houston to determine your best course of action.
+Therefore, it is important to speak with an experienced drug trafficking defense attorney in Houston, TX to determine your best course of action.
+Call Mary E. Conn & Associates today for an assessment of your case if you are facing drug trafficking charges.

 Houston imposes a range of penalties on drug possession and drug trafficking, depending on the extent of the criminal offense.
 Drug possession will reach the level of drug trafficking depending on the amount of the substance with which you were arrested.
-Drug trafficking becomes a felony in Houston, Texas and is defined as the intent to manufacture, deliver, sell, or import illegal drugs throughout the state.
+Drug trafficking becomes a felony in Houston, Texas and is defined as the intent to manufacture, deliver, sell, or import illegal drugs throughout the state, requiring the support of a criminal defense lawyer.
 If the drug trafficking offense spanned state or international borders, you could additionally face federal penalties which are usually harsher than State charges.
-It is mandatory you contact an experienced Houston drug trafficking defense attorneys at Mary E. Conn Law as soon as possible after your arrest.
+It is mandatory you contact an experienced Houston drug trafficking defense attorneys at Mary E. Conn & Associates as soon as possible after your arrest.

 The Texas Health & Safety Code classifies drugs and the penalty ranges through a list of penalty groups outlined below.
 Examples of the drugs in each penalty group include the following:

-Each penalty group contains a range of punishments, all leading to felonies if you are arrested with a certain amount of the drug.
+Our Houston drug trafficking lawyers can help you understand each penalty group, and how it contains a range of punishments, all leading to felonies if you are arrested with a certain amount of the drug.
 For example, it is a felony to possess greater than one gram of a substance in Penalty Group 1, but you must have greater than 28 grams to fall within the felony punishment range of a substance in Penalty Group 3 and 4.

 Marijuana offenses are listed separately from the substances in the above Penalty Groups.
 A person must possess at least 4 ounces of marijuana to reach the punishment level of a state jail felony.